Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FIRMWARE.md

 Z80-Retro.
 Be careful as it's very easy to bend the IC Pins when pulling chips out of their sockets.

-The manufacture supplied software for the XGPro runs on windows only.
+The manufacturer-supplied software for the XGPro runs on windows only.
 There is an open source project on [GitLab](https://gitlab.com/DavidGriffith/minipro) that you can clone, build and use to program your chips.
 Follow the usage instructions in that repository.